Animiral/go-strength-model/README.md

 ## The Training Command

-The modified KataGo version from my fork (see above) implements the new `strength_training` command.
+We use the `train.py` script included in this repository to train the strength model on the above precomputed data.
 Invoke it from the shell like this:

 ```
-$ KATAGO=path/to/katago
-$ STRENGTH_MODEL=path/to/strengthmodel.bin.gz
-$ CONFIG=configs/strength_analysis_example.cfg
-$ LISTFILE=csv/games_labels.csv
+LIST=csv/games_labels.csv
-$ FEATUREDIR=path/to/featurecache
+FEATUREDIR=path/to/featurecache
-$ katago strength_training -strengthmodel $STRENGTH_MODEL -config $CONFIG -list $LISTFILE -featuredir $FEATUREDIR
+OUTFILE=nets/strmodel{}.pth
+TRAINLOSSFILE=logs/strtrainloss.txt
+TESTLOSSFILE=logs/strtestloss.txt
+BATCHSIZE=100
+STEPS=50
+EPOCHS=100

+python3 python/model/train.py $LIST $FEATUREDIR --outfile "$OUTFILE" \
+  --batch-size $BATCHSIZE --steps $STEPS --epochs $EPOCHS \
+  --trainlossfile $TRAINLOSSFILE --testlossfile $TESTLOSSFILE
 ```

 Please keep in mind that relative SGF paths in `LISTFILE` must be relative to the current working directory.
-If the `LISTFILE` contains the "Set" column from the previous step, the matches will be used according to their designation.
-The program trains the model on training matches, reporting progress on the training and validation sets after every epoch.

-Currently, the model is a simple proof of concept.
-After training completes, the result is saved in the file given as `STRENGTH_MODEL`.
+The `LISTFILE` must contain the "Set" column from the labeling step.
+The script uses 'T' (training) rows for training and 'V' (validation) rows to check performance.
+After every epoch, the trained network weights are saved in a separate file according to the pattern given as `OUTFILE`.
+The epoch number takes the place of the placeholder `{}` in the final name.

 # Evaluation